 Bhanu Teja P started SiteGPT as a weekend project.
 The idea was simple.
 Let website owners train AI chatbots on their own site content.
 He built it solo in Python and grew it to $13,000 in monthly recurring revenue without a single employee.

 Then he took it further.
 Instead of hiring a marketing team, he built what he calls “Mission Control” using OpenClaw agents.
-Multiple AI agents now handle his SEO research, social media posting, and competitor monitoring.
+These AI agents now handle his SEO research, social media posting, and competitor monitoring.
 One founder running an entire department of AI workers.
-It is the most literal version of “replacing yourself with AI” I have seen, and it is actually working.
+I have not seen a more literal example of replacing yourself with AI, and it is actually working.
 For solo AI builders watching their overhead, this is the playbook.

 Louis Knight-Webb Turned Down Six Figures to Stay Indie